vibhormalik97/AI-CLOUD-6/README.md

 # AIOPS-Assignment-6
-Created to as part of CU IEOR 4577 - AI in the Cloud This assignment marks the completion of our 6 week project where in we built a Big Data Pipeline/App on AWS.
+Created to as part of CU IEOR 4577 - AI in the Cloud.

+This assignment marks the completion of our 6 week project where in we built a Big Data Pipeline/App on AWS.
 The app uses a CNN model trained on 10M tweet to identify the sentiment of tweets.
 It can be used by the following REST API call.